aziis98/telegram-latex-bot/README.md

 ## TODO

 - Add custom rendering settings
-- Think more about the actual safty of this bot (this was made very quickly in just ~2h)
+- Think more about the actual safety of this bot (this was made very quickly in just ~2h)

     An idea could be to host this bot personally and ad a way of marking trusted users by the bot

+    Now there is a Dockerfile for containerizatoin ([./Dockerfile](./Dockerfile))